ChatSecure/ChatSecure-Push-Android/README.md

                            });
 ```

+### 5. Request a Whitelist Token

-4. Request a push token which gives its bearer push access to your device
+A Whitelist token gives its bearer push access to your device.
+It can be revoked at any time (see 5a).

 ```java
 client.createToken(requiredDevice, optionalName,